Multi-Node Training

 Only save checkpoints from the main process to avoid conflicts:5.
 Use Shared Storage

-For multi-node clusters, use NFS storage to share data and checkpoints across nodes:~/nfs-<storage_id>/
+For multi-node clusters, use storage to share data and checkpoints across nodes:/mnt/fast-<storage_id>/ from any node.

 Troubleshooting